Uninsured and underinsured

 Topics: Healthcare access, Healthcare financing, Private health insurance, Public health, Uninsured and underinsured

-• Review of Current Research on Rural/Urban Differences in Social Determinants of Health
+Review of Current Research on Rural/Urban Differences in Social Drivers of Health

-Social determinants of health are social, economic, and community variables that influence health outcomes.
-This project will synthesize the extant literature on rural/urban differences in the social determinants of health, culminating in a comprehensive report that includes a summary of information gaps and further research needs.
+Social drivers of health are social, economic, and community variables that influence health outcomes.
+This project will synthesize the extant literature on rural/urban differences in the social drivers of health, culminating in a comprehensive report that includes a summary of information gaps and further research needs.

 Research center: Rural and Underserved Health Research Center

-Topics: Health disparities and health equity, Healthcare access, Poverty, Quality, Social determinants of health, Uninsured and underinsured
+Topics: Healthcare access, Poverty, Quality, Social determinants of health, Uninsured and underinsured

 Using data from the 2014-17 Medical Expenditure Panel Survey, this study will examine rural-urban differences in out-of-pocket costs for prescription drugs.
 Additional analyses will examine rural-urban differences in out-of-pocket costs by type of medication and third party payer.